Ways to avoid the holiday bulge by Dr. Christina Bjorndal, ND

 – December: Christmas or Hanukkah – more alcohol and sugary, chemical laden & food colouring rich foods that are devoid of vital life energy

 – January: Recovering and busy eating up all those left-overs from December.
 Some start with a “New Year’s resolution” to eat better

 – February: Valentine’s day – more chocolates….or so the media tells us that we need to celebrate this way

 – March/April: Spring break or Easter – another “chocolate” holiday.

 Let us get back to basics or nature and remember the true meaning of all these holidays before they became “commercialized” by our North American culture of consumption.
-The first step to surviving the holidays is to always remember that diet is the foundation of health!
+The first step to surviving the holidays is to always remember that nutrition is the foundation of health!
 You are what you eat, what you absorb and what you don’t excrete.
-Profitability drives our society and it, not your nutritional health, is the key motivating force behind the food industry.
-Many of the high-sugar, high-salt, and high-fat foods are intensely marketed and often, the advertising influence of companies impacts our diet and health more than information from health professionals.
+Profitability drives our society and it, not your health, is the key motivating force behind the food industry.
+Many of the high-sugar, high-salt, and high-fat foods are intensely marketed and often, the advertising influence of companies impacts our food choices and health more than information from health professionals.
 As food technology has continued to advance, shelf life has replaced health life.
 Technological developments have provided benefits, but most often I find the mass processing of food is not in the best interest of nutrition.

 The key to managing your weight during the holiday season is to address five key areas:

 – what you are eating

 – how you are eating